ReplicatAudio/ra-rack-modules/ra-vcv/README.md

 Pull requests are welcome.
 That being said, if I have any reason to believe a PR has been "vibe coded" or that the submitter doesn't understand their code, the PR will be rejected with no further explanation.

 Absolutely NO "coauthored by $AGENT" commits will be merged.
+Ever.
+No exceptions.
+Take that somewhere else.